Types of Gemstones

 Hardness: 8 (very hard)

-Blue, the most popular color for topaz, is actually the rarest.
+Blue, the most popular color for topaz, is actually one of the rarest.
 The blue color is the result of irradiation and heat treatment in a lab.
 These treatments turn colorless or pale gems into beautiful shades of blue, such as Swiss (a light blue) and London blue (a deeper blue, almost dark blue).

 Birthstone: November (precious topaz), December (blue topaz)